ScottLouvau/scottlouvau.github.io/content/gaming/2024/2024-06-04-dosbox-on-steam-deck/index.md

 DOSBox allows you to pass `--conf XYZ.conf` **multiple times**, with the settings in later ones overriding earlier ones.

 We can use this to create:
-- A **dosbox.conf per screen resolution** with common settings
+- A dosbox.conf **per screen resolution** with common settings
-- A **dosbox.conf per game** to run the game and with setting overrides
+- A dosbox.conf **per game** to run the game and with setting overrides
-- A **bash script per game** to detect the resolution and add to Steam
+- A **bash script per game** as an entry point that can be added to Steam

 Here's a sample of each: